Arabs: Religion

 Christianity had a prominent presence In pre-Islamic Arabia among several Arab communities, including the Bahrani people of Eastern Arabia, the Christian community of Najran, in parts of Yemen, and among certain northern Arabian tribes such as the Ghassanids, Lakhmids, Taghlib, Banu Amela, Banu Judham, Tanukhids and Tayy.
 In the early Christian centuries, Arabia was sometimes known as Arabia heretica, due to its being "well known as a breeding-ground for heterodox interpretations of Christianity."

 Christians make up 5.5% of the population of Western Asia and North Africa.
-A sizeable share of those are Arab Christians proper, and affiliated Arabic-speaking populations of Copts and Maronites.
 In Lebanon, Christians number about 40.5% of the population.
 In Syria, Christians make up 10% of the population.
-In West Bank and in Gaza Strip, Christians make up 8% and 0.7% of the populations, respectively.
-In Egypt, Coptic Christians number about 10% of the population.
+Christians in Palestine make up 8% and 0.7% of the populations, respectively.
+In Egypt, Christians number about 10% of the population.
 In Iraq, Christians constitute 0.1% of the population.

 In Israel, Arab Christians constitute 2.1% (roughly 9% of the Arab population).
 Arab Christians make up 8% of the population of Jordan.
 Most North and South American Arabs are Christian, so are about half of the Arabs in Australia who come particularly from Lebanon, Syria and Palestine.
 One well known member of this religious and ethnic community is Saint Abo, martyr and the patron saint of Tbilisi, Georgia.
 Arab Christians also live in holy Christian cities such as Nazareth, Bethlehem and the Christian Quarter of the Old City of Jerusalem and many other villages with holy Christian sites.

 Culture

-Arab culture is the culture of the Arabs, from the Atlantic Ocean in the west to the Arabian Sea in the east, and from the Mediterranean Sea in the north to the Horn of Africa and the Indian Ocean in the southeast.
-The various religions the Arabs have adopted throughout their history and the various empires and kingdoms that have ruled and took lead of the Arabian civilization have contributed to the ethnogenesis and formation of modern Arab culture.
+Arab culture is shaped by a long and rich history that spans thousands of years, from the Atlantic Ocean in the west to the Arabian Sea in the east, and from the Mediterranean Sea in the north to the Horn of Africa and the Indian Ocean in the southeast.
+The various religions the Arabs have adopted throughout their history and the various empires and kingdoms that have ruled and took lead of the Arabic civilization have contributed to the ethnogenesis and formation of modern Arab culture.
 Language, literature, gastronomy, art, architecture, music, spirituality, philosophy and mysticism are all part of the cultural heritage of the Arabs.

-Arabs share basic beliefs and values that cross national and social class boundaries.
-Social attitudes have remained constant because Arab society is more conservative and demands conformity from its members.